Alignak-monitoring-contrib/alignak-app/README.rst

     # Follow instructions displayed during pip install and run the app (1st run will finalize the installation)
     alignak-app start

-    # An installer for Windows is also available on this repository.

 You can find more help in the documentation below.